Healthy You - Every Day

 Scoliosis diagnosis

-A physical examination is the first step to checking whether or not your child has scoliosis.
-Your child’s doctor checks his or her posture and looks for asymmetry (unevenness) in the trunk (back, shoulders and abdomen).
-A measuring tool known as a scoliometer is also placed on the back.
-This allows your child’s doctor to further assess the curve.
+Physical examination is the first step to checking whether your child has scoliosis.
+A physician checks your child’s posture and looks for asymmetry (unevenness) in the trunk (back, shoulders and abdomen).
+A measuring tool known as a scoliometer is placed on the back to assess the curve.

 Treatment options